Resources

 I

-A European organization that coordinates and sets related standards among the European Community.
+A European standards body that coordinates technical standards across the European Community.

 IEEE-488